VenomPrince/TELE-DUB-REMOVER/README.md

 ## Points to note
 For now bot can only delete less then 10MB.

 Bot does not remove the old dublicate files.

-Bot is slow around 2-4 seconds to delete files.
+Bot is slow, Takes around 2-4 seconds to delete files.

-This can be different in your case please try and give ffedback to me.
+This can be different in your case please try and give feedback to me.

 ## Setup